YahavHatam/Bukkit-1.21.11/README.md

-# Bukkit 1.21.11 (Clean Version)
+# Bukkit 1.21.11 (Clean Fork)

-A clean implementation of the Bukkit API for Minecraft 1.21.11 without Bedrock support.
+A clean fork of the Bukkit API for Minecraft 1.21.11 without Bedrock support.

 ## Overview